 To guard against identity theft, it’s important to monitor all of your financial accounts on a regular basis, as well as monitoring your credit.
 If an identity thief has stolen some of your information to open a new account in your name, it will impact your credit scores.

-You can monitor your credit scores for free every month on Credit.com.
+You can monitor your credit scores for free twice a month on Credit.com.
 Any unexpected changes in your score could signal identity theft and you should pull copies of your credit reports (you can do that for free once a year) to investigate further.
 Act fast to protect your credit and your finances.